istopwg/pwg-books/ippguide/overview.md

 > Note: IPP provides two ways to print a single file - using the Print-Job
 > operation or using a combination of the Create-Job and Send-Document
 > operations.
-Clients typically use the Create-Job and Send-Document operations
-> so that the job can be more easily canceled while the document data is being
+The [IPP Implementor's Guide v2.0](#standards) describes which
-> transferred to the printer.
+> operations to use.

 IPP Message Encoding
 --------------------

-IPP messages use a common format for both requests (from the client to the printer) and responses (from the printer to the client).
+IPP messages use a common format for both requests (from the Client to the printer) and responses (from the Printer to the Client).
 Each IPP message starts with a version number (2.0 is the most common), an operation (request) or status (response) code, a request number, and a list of attributes.
 Attributes are named and have strongly typed values such as: